‘Common knowledge attacks’ – a new concept in defending democratic debate?

 Government run healthcare in the US is controversial, contested.
 In Australia, it is common political knowledge.
 If the US public further embraces government-directed healthcare, does it eventually move into the common knowledge category?

-Nevertheless, breaking political information into these two broad streams has value in part because it offers a pattern for the human mind.
+Nevertheless, breaking political knowledge into these two broad streams has value in part because it offers a pattern for the human mind.
 It can, for example, offer an explanation for what is happening with the Trump Russia probe – as the suspects, including Trump, fight to bamboozle the public faster than the forces of law and order can prosecute the case.

 In this world, common political knowledge (the processes of independent courts), is being damaged by the willful misapplication of contested political knowledge (claims the case is a “witch hunt”, driven by the “Deep State”, creating “McCarthyism”) to delegitimize the process – presumably with the hope of strangling it.